rrrene/credo/README.md

 ### Readability

-Readability checks do not concern themselves with the technical correctness of your code, but easy it is to digest.
+Readability checks do not concern themselves with the technical correctness of your code, but how easy it is to digest.

 ### Refactoring Opportunities